dmahfuzd70/Programming/C#-Language/Method-Overload.md

 ### Method Overloading:

-Method overloading is a approach of defining multiple behaviour of method.
+Method overloading is a approach of defining multiple behavior of method.

 In method overloading output can change depand on input.
 Input